 No Congressional action was taken on the 2012 version of the Independent Contractor Tax Fairness and Simplification Act.
 Nor was any Congressional action taken on the Fair Playing Field Act of 2012 or 2013.
 While the U.S. Department of Labor and IRS remain active in cracking down on independent contractor misclassification, Congress remains in a state of paralysis with respect to IC legislation.
 On the other hand, at least half of the state legislatures have enacted laws designed to curtail misclassification of employees as ICs.
 Independent contractor misclassification is also an increasingly common type of class action lawsuit.
 Thus, although federal legislation seems unlikely before the 2016 elections, the need to enhance IC compliance remains imperative.

 Most companies with business models that are IC-dependent or simply make use of multiple ICs are well aware that they are at risk of IC misclassification liability if they have not properly classified these workers.
-Businesses can enhance IC compliance by restructuring, re-documenting, and re-implementing their independent contractor relationships using IC Diagnostics™; they can also reclassify or redistribute ICs as described in our 2015 White Paper on minimizing IC misclassification liability.
+Businesses can enhance IC compliance by restructuring, re-documenting, and re-implementing their independent contractor relationships using a process such as IC Diagnostics™; they can also reclassify or redistribute ICs as described in my 2015 White Paper on minimizing IC misclassification liability.